How Long Does a Siamese Cat Live

 • Dental concerns- gingivitis-periodontitis – Commonly seen in a juvenile Siamese breed where the teeth have thick calculus deposits and plaque with red swollen gums.

 • Bladder stones-In Siamese cats, gallstones are linked to inflammation of the bile duct.
 Cats do not exhibit any symptoms initially.
 When the stones turn highly infectious, they lose appetite and body weight and get frequent stomach pain, jaundice, and fever.
-Bacterial infections are common with gall stones.
+Bacterial infections are common with gallstones.

 • Eye problems- “Progressive retinal atrophy” (PRA) is a genetic disease among Siamese strains.
 Eyes with PRA lose vision at the initial stages until they go blind completely.